 Study 1 sought to test whether overplacement spreads between randomly paired individuals in the laboratory.
-To distinguish overplacement-falsely inflated self-assessed rank that exceeds what is warranted by actual rank-from true placement that is deservingly rooted in superior relative performance (Heck & Krueger, 2015; Humberg et al., 2018; Moore & Healy, 2008), here and in all our studies below, we deployed tasks that yield objective performance indices.
+To distinguish overplacement-falsely inflated self-assessed rank that exceeds what is warranted by actual rank-from true placement that is deservingly rooted in superior relative performance (Heck & Krueger, 2015; Humberg et al., 2018; Moore & Healy, 2008), here and in all our studies, we deployed tasks that yield objective performance indices.
 Analytically, we operationalize overplacement as the degree to which self-estimated placement exceeds actual placement.

 Participants attended a laboratory session and individually completed a task in which they guessed the personality traits of target individuals from photographs and then estimated their own individual placement rank (i.e., relative performance) on the task (C. Anderson et al., 2012).
 Participants were then randomly paired with another person with whom they had no prior history to collaborate on a variation of the same task.
 Finally, participants revisited their initial performance judgment and estimated their individual rank again.
 Overplacement on these two occasions was measured by computing the discrepancy between estimates of own relative performance and actual scored relative performance in the task.
-We expected members of a dyad to show greater convergence in their overplacement after the collaboration, compared to before.
-Because random assignment precludes the possibility of homophily often observed in the real world (that is, individuals preferentially connecting with more similar others; McPherson, Smith-Lovin, & Cook, 2001), a positive association between members' overplacement post-collaboration would indicate that members influence each other over the course of the collaboration to create a convergence in their overplacing tendency.
+We expected members of a dyad to show greater convergence in their overplacement after the collaboration, compared with before.
+Because random assignment precludes the possibility of homophily often observed in the real world (i.e., individuals preferentially connecting with more similar others; McPherson, Smith-Lovin, & Cook, 2001), a positive association between members' overplacement postcollaboration would indicate that members influence each other over the course of the collaboration to create a convergence in their overplacing tendency.
 That is, individuals within the same dyad will become more similar to each other than to individuals in other dyads.

-One hundred and four undergraduate students (59% women; 8 participants did not report gender) at a large public university in the U.S. participated.
+Participants.
+Undergraduate students (N = 104; 59% women; eight participants did not report gender) at a large public university in the United States participated.
 We sought to recruit at a minimum of one hundred participants, consistent with prior work on overconfidence in dyads (C. Anderson et al., 2012).
 A power analysis that assumes an effect size of r = .40 (to capture convergence between members of a dyad), with an alpha level of .05 and power of .80 suggests sampling 94 participants (or 47 dyads).
 We terminated data collection at the end of the academic semester in which this target sample size was reached.
 Participants' ages ranged from 19 to 39 (M = 21.94, SD = 2.82; 12 participants did not report age).
-All participants received partial course credit for their participation.
+All participants received partial course credit for their participation. were informed that a rating was considered correct if it was within .50 points above or below the target's "true" personality, which was operationalized as the actual average rating made by the target and eight knowledgeable informants who were friends or coworkers.3 To incentivize attention and task engagement, the dyad with the highest number of correct answers on the dyadic component received a \$200 cash prize.